 My experience trying to be Super Mama was the perfect example of the crazy-making aspects of modern motherhood, from grappling with fertility at an older age to the emphasis on exclusive breastfeeding and being patient with “ages and stages.”
 It’s time to get real with ourselves and each other.

 Motherhood today is VERY different, and in many ways, even more, challenging from what even our mothers experienced not so long ago.
-In my opinion, the idea of “balance” needs to be totally redefined.
+The narrative of “balance”, so popular in our mainstream culture, needs to be totally redefined.

-I’d say that elusive sweet spot isn’t so absolute – better to see it as simply a starting place where you can actually remain relatively sane, manage anxiety and other tricky mental conditions, and keep moving forward.
+I’d say that elusive sweet spot isn’t so absolute – and it’s more self-compassionate to see it simply as a continuum, a window of tolerance where you can still be functioning, and keep moving forward.

 The emphasis should be on enjoying as much as you can of this life-changing, mind-blowing experience you’ve embarked on… to raise another human.